Geocaching is an interactive treasure hunt conducted with a GPS unit © Parks Canada / S. Gignac

 How to get started:

-Once a minimum of three Banff National Park geocaches have been found and the corresponding proof-of-find questions have been answered, bring your activity sheet(s) to the Banff Visitor Centre to claim your official Banff National Park Geocoin!
+3) Once three Banff National Park geocaches have been found, bring your activity sheet with proof-of-find answers to the Banff Visitor Centre to claim your official Banff National Park Geocoin!
 A minimal $4.00 fee applies.

 General information on geocaching at Parks Canada sites, including how to establish new geocaches